opensim-org/opensim-core/doc/APIGuide.md

 A [Reporter](@ref OpenSim::Reporter) collects the results of Model computations.
 It can take any Outputs from a Model (and its Components) as its Inputs.
 Whether it reports to the terminal, file, or a port is dependent on the concrete Reporter type.
 Reporters are templated on the datatype of the reported Output<T> type (i.e., a single Reporter can only output one type of data, such as `double` or `Vec3`), but there is no limit to the number of Reporters a Model can have.

 <img src="./images/reporters.png" alt="Figure 5" height="336.5" width="644">
+*Figure 6.
+Illustration of the Reporter class.
+As described previously, a Reporter uses inputs to accept quantities outputted from other components.
+Here, a TableReporter object accepts a Muscle object's quanities as inputs and internally store the data in a TimeSeriesTable.
+The data can then be accessed by outputting the data to a file (via a FileAdapter) or through the TimeSeriesTable directly.*

 ### ModelComponent {#modelcomponent}